-In all above charts, we have seen one version for part of whole chart.
-But Pie Chart/Graph is the best and most used chart for showing part of whole data.
+In all the above charts, we have seen one version for part of the whole chart.
+But Pie Chart/Graph is the best and most used chart for showing part of the whole data.
 It is a circular disc cut into different proportions.
-Each proportion representing the composition of disk.
+Each proportion representing the composition of the disk.

 Almost everyone is familiar with Pie chart.
 In news, entertainment and daily office work, we are used to see this chart.
-Almost every industry use it.
+Almost every industry uses it.
 The reason being simplicity and readability.

 Simple Pie Chart

-The simple pie chart is used to show composition of whole using different categories.
-In schools, we have seen composition of air in pie chart similar to this.
+The simple pie chart is used to show the composition of a whole using different categories.
+In schools, we have seen the composition of air in the pie chart similar to this.

-Anyone can easily see that the most of the air is nitrogen.
-Similarly if we have limited categories (not more than 7) than pie chart is best to show such kind of data.
+Anyone can easily see that most of the air is nitrogen.
+Similarly, if we have limited categories (not more than 7) than a pie chart is best to show such kind of data.

 When to use Pie Chart in Excel?

-Use pie chart when you need to show composition or part to whole data.
-It is best used to show percentage of total.
+Use a pie chart when you need to show composition or part to whole data.
+It is best used to show the percentage of the total.

 Pie of Pie Chart

-In above chart, you can’t see the pie of Carbon Dioxide because it too small.
-In that case we use Pie of Pie chart.
+In the above chart, you can’t see the pie of Carbon Dioxide because of it too small.
+In that case, we use Pie of Pie chart.

 The Pie of Pie Chart takes out the smaller group of data and shows them into a different pie.
 This new pie is connected to main pie piece using two lines.